Kerr-McGee Corp. v. Navajo Tribe

 Kerr-McGee v.
 Navajo Tribe, 471 U.S. 195 (1985), was a case in which the Supreme Court of the United States held that an Indian tribe is not required to obtain the approval of the Secretary of the Interior in order to impose taxes on non-tribal persons or entities doing business on a reservation.

 Background

 History

-The Navajo Tribe is an Indian (Native American) tribe with a reservation occupying parts of Arizona, Utah and New Mexico.
+The Navajo Tribe is an Indian (Native American) Nation with a reservation located in parts of Arizona, Utah and New Mexico.
 In 1978, the tribal council passed two taxing ordinances.
 The first was a tax of 3% on leaseholds (such as mineral rights) and the second was a 5% tax on business activity.
 The tribe forwarded the ordinances to the Bureau of Indian Affairs (BIA) in the Department of the Interior for approval.
 The BIA informed the tribe that there was no law that required federal approval for a tribal tax.

 Lower courts

 Kerr-McGee held substantial mineral rights in the reservation and filed a lawsuit in the federal district court seeking an injunction to prohibit the tribe from collecting the tax.
 Kerr-McGee argued that any tax of non-Indians by a tribe required approval by the Secretary of the Interior and the district court agreed, granting the injunction.
 The tribe appealed to the Ninth Circuit Court of Appeals.
 The Ninth Circuit overruled the district court, finding no federal statute or regulation required such approval.
 Kerr-McGee then appealed to the Supreme Court, which granted certiorari and agreed to hear the case.